-our nightly routine has been the same since f was a wee beeb. dinner, bath, rough-housing (that part's a relatively new addition), brush teeth, read books, sing songs, go to sleep. over the years it's become comforting to all of us, i think, the knowing what's next and how close we are to lights out. i look forward to it and even when i start to feel a little burnt out on the pace of everything in general, i still love our routine. sometimes the best conversations we've had all day happen as i'm tucking her in. sometimes we reconnect if we've been at odds. sometimes she asks me profound 5 year old questions that give me a chance to share my perspective on things and open my mind to what's going on in hers. sometimes she sings to me, or talks about people we love who have died, or says her own little version of a prayer for, say, her great-grandma or the baby lizard we found squashed outside our back door.
+our nightly routine has been the same since f was tiny. dinner, bath, brush teeth, read books, sing songs, go to sleep. over the years it's become comforting, i think, the knowing what's next and how close we are to lights out. sometimes the best conversations we've had all day happen as i'm tucking her in. sometimes we reconnect if we've been at odds. sometimes she asks me profound 5 year old questions that give me a chance to open my mind to what's going on in hers. sometimes she sings to me, or talks about people we love who have died, or says her own little version of a prayer for, say, her great-grandma or the baby lizard we found squashed outside our back door.

 tonight was not one of those times.